 The Global Governance Reform Initiative seeks to overcome the challenges of global governance in three important domains – cyberspace, migration and oceans – by improving the efficiency, effectiveness and legitimacy of collective actions undertaken by relevant stakeholders.

-Do people live in an environment where justice is hard to come by?
-And if so, what can be done to improve this?
-Whilst exploring how citizens experience justice is a largely neglected area, this project will redress the balance somewhat by evaluating how much access citizens have to justice, through which institutions, the quality of the procedures and the fairness of the outcomes obtained.
-By developing standardised tools, this project aims to support local human rights NGOs, legal aid NGOs and selected legal-service providers in their role as potential guardians of justice.
-Armed with the appropriate tools, these organisations will be better able to ask specific agents in the legal system for concrete improvements in laws, court procedures, legal information or the provision of legal services.
+While exploring how citizens experience justice is a largely neglected area, this project will aim to redress the balance by evaluating how much access citizens have to justice, through which institutions, the quality of the procedures and the fairness of the outcomes obtained.
+By developing standardized tools, this project aims to support local human rights NGOs, legal aid NGOs and selected legal-service providers in their role as potential guardians of justice.
+Armed with the appropriate tools, these organizations will be better able to ask specific agents in the legal system for concrete improvements in laws, court procedures, legal information or the provision of legal services.
+Together with HiiL Innovating Justice, the Rule of Law program will develop and implement a methodology to better understand access to justice in several countries.

+This project examines the nexus between IP-rights, innovation and economic development.
 The protection of intellectual property (IP) is an incentive for research.
 However, developing countries often cannot afford to pay the high price of knowledge and technology that is protected by intellectual property rights (IPR).
-Several important global initiatives have been promulgated in recent years to promote research and innovation on how intellectual property rights can be harnessed for development and poverty reduction objectives.
-Unfortunately, the acceptance of the underlying standards, let alone the implementation process necessary for the approximation of these objectives has proven to be rather unwieldy in practice.

 Rule of Law